 Rosemary stimulates hair growth, increases hair shine, and relieves irritated scalps.
 The essential oil extracted from rosemary is a concentrated way you can also use it to soothe your scalp – just make sure you diluted first with some jojoba or olive oil, and rub all over your scalp before washing off with the most natural cleansers nature has provided (ours, of course!).

-At TRUU by Nature, we're right into the more natural ways of looking after skin and hair.
+At OBLOOM, we're right into the more natural ways of looking after skin and hair.
 There's no reason to spend hundreds of dollars on efficient ways to look after yourself.
 Take a look at our product's ingredient lists and you'll understand why we choose the ingredients we choose.
 Natural is best, and if you can pick an herb like rosemary and make use of it for its benefits, why not?

 DIY ROSEMARY HAIR TONIC RECIPE